 Which brings to mind another Scripture.
 In Genesis 16, after Hagar has become pregnant by Abraham (you remember the story) she and Sarah are on the “outs”, and Hagar runs away.
 When in the wilderness, she is visited by an angel of Yahweh/God who asks her a very interesting and important question “Hagar, where have you come from and where are you going?”

-Now why would the angel ask this question?
+Now, why would the angel ask this question?
 Does the One and Only Almighty, omniscient God not know?
 Or perhaps He did not communicate with His messenger.
 No, of course not.
 Perhaps this is the question He asks of each of us.
 Perhaps He is teaching us what we need to evaluate.
 Where have we come from?
 Where are we headed?
-In this case, Hagar was headed away from where she should be and towards….disaster.
+In this case, Hagar had headed away from where she should be and towards….disaster.
 Perhaps she had not thought it through.
 She had just reacted based on emotion…hurt feelings…fear….pride.
-She was instructed to think it through and then make teshuvah (repent)… returning to where she had left.
-Sometimes, when things get tough….as with Donna and me longing for our Bella Coolas, our first response is to run away from where we have been placed and return to “it.”
+She was instructed to think it through and then make teshuvah (repent)..returning to where she had left.
+Sometimes, when things get tough….as with Stella and with me, longing for our Bella Coolas, our first response is to run away from where we have been placed and return to “it.”
 This would be the time to do the evaluation test….what is our goal?
 Where are we headed?

 What is in our rear-view mirror?

-Donna has a pure heart that is inspiring to me.
+Stella has a pure heart that is inspiring to me.
 She misses her Bella Coola.
-She mourns at the thought that she may be required to leave it for good and relocate…to barren desert sand and rocks and water shortages, sporadic hot water, and ever-present threat of war.
-Yet she has done the evaluation test and she knows from whence she came and where she is headed.
+She mourns at the thought that she may be required to leave it for good and relocate…to barren desert sand and rocks and water shortages, sporadic hot water, and the ever-present threat of war.
+Yet she has done the evaluation test and knows from whence she has come and to where she is headed.
 She has found that her overriding desire is to be faithful to her Bridegroom and to do what He desires.
 She still fights her fleshly emotions, but her goal is clear.

 In the meantime, I’m still working on my Bella Coola, and I suspect I may find I have even more to work on.
 I need to remember to be mindful of where I have come from and where I am headed.